 By contrast, our stays in Los Angeles to date have all been low budget hotels in Hollywood, and our motivation for staying at those places was always having a cheap place to crash to rope drop Universal Studios Hollywood, or to get up early and hike around Griffith Park.
 We like that area, but would not recommend any of the hotels at which we’ve stayed.

 As with all locations, we’re big fans of using Airbnb for a stay in Los Angeles.
 Obviously, the lower price is the biggest selling point of Airbnb.
 We’ve had some fun experiences staying at unique Airbnb locations throughout world and really cannot recommend it highly enough.
-You can use our sign-up link for a $40 credit your first time using Airbnb.
+You can use my sign-up link for a free credit your first time using Airbnb!